wholesalescreensandglass a window screen distributor for Phifer

 Rescreening with Phifer Screen in Aluminum Frames

-1. Lay screen frame on smooth, flat surface such as a table or a workbench.
+1. Lay the screen frame on a smooth, flat surface like a table or workbench.

 Replacing Fiberglass Screen Panels in Pool and Patio Enclosures

-2. Tape the new Phiferglass screening to the top of the panel using duct tape or masking tape.
+2. Tape the new Phiferglass screen to the top of the panel with duct or masking tape.

-Ask for it by name - Phifer Aluminum or Fiberglass Insect Screening.
-For windows where the sun's heat and glare is a problem, ask about Phifer Solar Screen Products
+Ask for it by name: Phifer Aluminum or Fiberglass Insect Screening.